Skip to content

 1. Optimise your corporate structure

-Your business is more valuable to an acquirer if it is already running successfully and profitably without heavy involvement from you.
+Your business is more valuable to an acquirer if it is already running successfully and profitably without heavy involvement from you or the need for extensive assistance from business brokers.

 We like all businesses to have a board in place.
 All of the most successful companies in the world have board meetings every month.
 Do you?
 We have found over many years and in many different circumstances irrespective of size, that creating a board and adding at least one Non Executive member who does not work day to day in the business, can be a very cost effective way of adding significant management horsepower.
 Additionally the independence can add a degree of objectivity not always possible within the management team itself.
 Operating a board is a statement of intent and signals strategic and professional commitment.